1. Start early…but not too early

 Is it in good condition?
 Does it have good security?
 Houses without a back lane and with a front garden are safer from theives.
 Does it have current gas and electrical safety certificates and an EPC (Energy Performance Certificate) – these are all required by law?
 What furniture is included?
 Is the sofa fire resistant?
 A good landlord or agent will always be happy to tell you.

 Take a walk around the area the house is in.
 Go in some shops, have a drink in the local pub.
 Is it close to the things you need most, bus routes, supermarket etc?
 Is it in the heart of student life, or in a more suburban residential area?
 Decide what’s important to you.

 6. Check out the agent/landlord

 Always speak to the current tenants if they are there when you view.
 Ask them about the house, the area and, importantly, the agent or landlord.
 The nicest student house can be ruined by an agent who doesn’t fix the central heating for weeks.
 Generally renting direct from the landlord (like Student Houses Cardiff) rather than an agent has the best reputation.
 It makes sense that a landlord will want to look after their properties more keenly than an agent with over 200 properties on their books.
-Most 2nd and 3rd years who have experience of renting will be looking to rent direct.
+The majority of 2nd and 3rd years who have experience of renting will be looking to rent direct if possible.
 Make sure that the landlord is experienced, professional and local (like Student Houses Cardiff).